 Light emitting diodes, commonly called LEDs, are real unsung heroes in the electronics world.
-They do dozens of different jobs and are found in all kinds of devices.
-Among other things, they form numbers on digital clocks, transmit information from remote controls, light up watches and tell you when your appliances are turned on.
+They do many different jobs in all kinds of devices.
+They form numbers on digital clocks, transmit information from remote controls, light up watches and tell you when your appliances are turned on.
 Collected together, they can form images on a jumbo television screen or illuminate a traffic light.

 Basically, LEDs are just tiny light bulbs that fit easily into an electrical circuit.
-But unlike ordinary incandescent bulbs, they don't have a filament that will burn out, and they don't get especially hot.
-They are illuminated solely by the movement of electrons in a semiconductor material, and they last just as long as a standard transistor.
-The lifespan of an LED surpasses the short life of an incandescent bulb by thousands of hours.
-Tiny LEDs are already replacing the tubes that light up LCD HDTVs to make dramatically thinner televisions.
+But unlike incandescent bulbs, they don't have filaments that burn out, they use less electricity, and they don't get especially hot.
+They're illuminated solely by the movement of electrons in a semiconductor material, and they last just as long as a standard transistor.
+The life span of an LED surpasses the short life of an incandescent bulb by thousands of hours.
+Because of these advantages, tiny LEDs are one of the most popular technologies used to light LCD TVs.

 In this article, we'll examine the technology behind these ubiquitous blinkers, illuminating some cool principles of electricity and light in the process.